Python-for-geo-people/Lesson-1-Course-Environment/intro-to-course-environment.md

 - There is a fixed 'life-time' allocated (6 hours) for each computer instance

-  - After finishing the lecture or doing the exercises the course environment will be 'Destroyed'
   - After finishing your day, you should always 'Destroy' your course environment by yourself from the Pouta Blueprints Dashboard.
   - **Notice**: when the life-time of the computer instance is finished the system will automatically 'Destroy' your Computer Instance and EVERYTHING in it.